 Event-Based Annual Compliances are those compliances which need to be fulfilled only on the happening of a certain condition.
 In case of such an event, the Public company shall intimate to the Registrar of Companies (ROC) about such an event by filingthe return in the prescribed form and manner.
 The Event-based compliances of a Public Limited Company include the following aspects:-

-What Documents are Required for Annual Compliances of Public Companies?
+What Necessary Papers are Required for Annual Compliances of Public Companies?

-Below-mentioned documents are required for Annual Compliances of Public Company-
+Below-mentioned necessary papers are required for Annual Compliances of Public Company-